Gingeropolous/moneriote/README.md

 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See the COPYING file for more details.

+# DEPENDENCIES

+Bash
+Monero daemon (monerod) and monero-wallet-rpc in /bin/ a folder called ~/files_moneriote with the test wallet files located their.
+I will make script that makes these a love of bash